• Skip to main content

 Here’s what you need:

 This is a simple recipe with simple ingredients.
-You will need a rotisserie or cooked chicken, stock, uncooked long-grain rice, butter, kosher salt, and ground black pepper, celery, bell pepper, and an onion.
+You will need a rotisserie or cooked chicken, my rotisserie chicken stock, uncooked long-grain rice, butter, kosher salt, and ground black pepper, celery, bell pepper, and an onion.

 Ingredients including chicken and rice for Chicken Pilau.